Contact

 • Project-based and competency-based means you can progress at your own pace

-• A combined program for HS students & adult learners
+• A combined program for high school students and adult learners

-• Students can complete their Holyoke High School diploma
+• Students can complete their Holyoke High Schools diploma

 • Adults can prepare to pass the HiSET and earn a GED (state-granted diploma)